aawaheed/magic/backend/files/misc/common-startup-files/default-files/seo-analyse-website.md

 * "Fetch all external hyperlink URLs from 'https://ainiro.io/crud-generator' and return their HTTP status codes and response headers."
 * "Crawl all images on ainiro.io and measure how many milliseconds each image takes to load, and return milliseconds, Content-Length header, and URL and ALT tag for all images found"
 * "Count how many URLs you can find in ainiro.io's sitemap"
+* "Scrape ainiro.io/blog/whatever-article and return its JSON-LD schema"

 The point being that queries such as the above can help you understand the SEO quality of the user's website, and allows you to analyse its structure, headers, etc, and advice the user in regards to how to search engine optimise (SEO) his or his clients websites.